 602 Surf Ave., 718-265-3474

-This aquarium—the oldest continually operating example in the US—remains a must-see destination on Coney Island's celebrated boardwalk.
+This aquarium—the oldest continually operating example in the US—remains a must-see.
 Visitors will be charmed by all manner of marine life, including seals, walruses, red-bellied piranhas and rays.
-Ocean Wonders: Sharks!, opening in summer 2018, will feature blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
+Ocean Wonders: Sharks! features blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
 Daily penguin and otter feedings are among the other highlights.

 Of course, there’s are always surprises during any Coney Island summer—so you can count on more fun popping up as the season progresses.
 Check coneyisland.com for the latest details on what to do by the beach.